brunopas/brunopas/README.md

 Hello, I'm Bruno, based in Brazil!
 ---
-Currently a Software Engineer | PHP Developer at Globant, with a freelance journey in software development since 2009.
+Currently, a Software Engineer | PHP Developer at Globant, with a freelance journey in software development since 2009.\
 I see technology as a powerful problem solver, constantly learning to contribute to individuals and organizations.

 Educational Background: